 - Hospital #2 runs a different EHR (Cerner instead of Epic)

-- Same EHR vendor but different version, different modules enabled, different custom fields
+- Same EHR vendor, but different version, different modules enabled, different custom fields

 - Different network topology (VPN requirements, firewall rules, IP whitelisting)